Chinese name: Given names

 Given names show much greater diversity than the surnames, while still being restricted almost universally to one or two syllables.
 Including variant forms, there are at least 106,000 individual Chinese characters, but as of 2006, in the People's Republic of China Public Security Bureau only approximately 32,000 are supported for computer input and even fewer are in common use.
 Given names are chosen based on a range of factors, including possession of pleasing sound and tonal qualities, as well as bearing positive associations or a beautiful shape.
 Two-character ming may be chosen for each character's separate meaning and qualities, but the name remains a single unit which is almost always said together even when the combination no longer 'means' anything.

-Today, two-character names are more common and make up more than 80% of Chinese names.
+Today, two-character given names are more common and make up more than 80% of Chinese given names.
 However, this custom has been consistent only since the Ming dynasty.
-About 70% of all names were only one character long during the early Han and that rose beyond 98% after the usurping Wang Mang banned all two-character names outright.
+About 70% of all given names were only one character long during the early Han and that rose beyond 98% after the usurping Wang Mang banned all two-character given names outright.
 Although his Xin dynasty was short-lived, the law was not repealed until 400 years later, when northern invasions and interest in establishing lineages revived interest in such longer names.
-The Tang and Song saw populations with a majority of two-character names for the first time, but the Liao between them and the Yuan afterward both preferred single character names.
+The Tang and Song saw populations with a majority of two-character given names for the first time, but the Liao between them and the Yuan afterward both preferred single character given names.
 The restoration of Han dominance under the Ming, promotion of Han culture under the Qing, and development of generation names established the current traditions.
+A generation name is a single character, one of the two characters of a given name, and is shared by all siblings and paternal cousins of the same generation.